 “Education is the cornerstone for success.
 It helps individuals develop new skills and eliminate prejudices.
 Learning opens doors to new possibilities, allowing students to reach their goals and achieve their dreams.
 It is what helps society change and advance for the better.
 Education is the basis for growth and development – as an individual, and as a whole community.”

 Do you have any direct experience instructing others?

 “In my last job, I trained two new staff members.
-I worked with them on a one-on-one basis walking them through company policy and procedures.
+I worked with them on a one-on-one basis, walking them through company policy and procedures.
 We then advanced to learning and mastering specific skills and processes.
 At the end of their three-month probation, I administered a series of assessments and graded them.

-“I have served as assistant coach for the boy’s basketball team for the past four years.
+“I have served as an assistant coach for the boy’s basketball team for the past four years.
 I develop and implement drills, conditioning exercises, and plays, and work with the group on an individual basis, as well as a whole.”

 Describe your experience as a student teacher?

-“My experience as a student teacher can be described as informative and eye-opening.
+“My experience as a student-teacher can be described as informative and eye-opening.
 I knew there was a lot to being an educator.
 Watching a classroom teacher firsthand showed me how much more I needed to learn.
 I discovered new methods for effectively managing the classroom, encouraging active participation, and promoting appropriate socialization.
 I had the chance to design and present a thematic unit on weather.